dshanske/wordpress-refback/readme.txt

 Project and support maintained on github at [dshanske/wordpress-refback](https://github.com/dshanske/wordpress-refback).

-= 0.0.1 =
+= 1.0.0 =

-* Initial commit based on the Webmention plugin
+* Initial release based on the Webmention plugin